Eddie Redmayne Once Rode On Top Of Tom Hiddleston As A Girl

 While there’s no telling if either Eddie Redmayne or Hiddleston could be ever interested in reprising their roles from that play, the two Brits have come a long way since the elephant-riding years.

-In 2015, Eddie Redmayne took home a Best Actor Oscar for his outstanding performance as Stephen Hawking in The Theory of Everything, and the following year he was nominated for another Best Actor Academy Award for his role in The Danish Girl.
+In 2015, Eddie Redmayne took home the Best Actor Oscar for his outstanding performance as Stephen Hawking in The Theory of Everything, and the following year he was nominated for another Best Actor Academy Award for his role in The Danish Girl.

 Last year, Eddie Redmayne could be seen playing the lead in the Harry Potter spin-off Fantastic Beasts and Where to Find Them.
 Hiddleston, meanwhile, has also come a long way since playing an elephant’s leg.